opennms-forge/onms-k8s-poc/README.md

 * [Google Filestore](https://cloud.google.com/filestore) or [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/) for the OpenNMS configuration and RRD files (managed by provider)
   * The documentation recommends 1.21 or later for the CSI driver.
+  * Only applicable when using dedicated OpenNMS UI instances.

 * Private Container Registry for custom Meridian Images (if applicable), in case OpenNMS Horizon is not an option.